Nordstrom/win_dyndns/README.md

 ## Description

-This is a resource cookbook that hosts a LWRP that supports configuration of Windows dynamic DNS updates with the following (string) actions:
+This is a resource cookbook that hosts a LWRP that supports configuration of Windows dynamic DNS updates with the following (string) action:
+* action :set (default)
-* enable (default)
+* setting 'True' (default) or 'False'
-* disable

 ## Usage

 win_dyndns 'default' do
-  action :enable
+  setting 'True'
 end

 ## WARNING

-* This cookbook only works on single-NIC systems, and exits with a zero status
+* This cookbook only validated on single-NIC systems.
-* if more than one NIC is found.

 ## Author